m1entus/MZFormSheetController/README.md

  By default, this is NO
  */
 @property (nonatomic, assign) BOOL shouldCenterVertically MZ_APPEARANCE_SELECTOR;

 /**
- Returns whether the form sheet controller should dismiss after background view tap.
- By default, this is NO
- */
-@property (nonatomic, assign) BOOL shouldDismissOnBackgroundViewTap MZ_APPEARANCE_SELECTOR;

-/**
  Returns whether the form sheet controller should move to top when UIKeyboard will appear.